mixter3011/git-auto/README.md

 # Git-Auto
 Automate Git repository creation and initialization with GitHub integration using this Go CLI tool.
+To view how this command works visit my Twitter https://twitter.com/SENachi27

 ### Description
 Git Automator is a command-line tool built in Go that simplifies the process of setting up a Git repository with GitHub integration.
 It automates the steps of creating a GitHub repository, initializing a local Git repository, adding the GitHub repository as a remote origin, committing changes, and pushing them to the remote repository, all in one command.